-105. In addition to the tariff concessions and exemptions and export programmes mentioned above, the Department of Commerce encourages exports indirectly through the Assistance to States for Development of Export Infrastructure and Allied Activities (ASIDE) scheme, which provides assistance for setting up new export promotion parks and zones and complementary infrastructure such as road links to ports, container depots, and power supply; the Marketing Development Assistance (MDA) scheme, to support efforts by the export promotion councils (EPCs) in their export promotion activities; the Market Access Initiative (MAI) scheme, which provides assistance for research on potential export markets; as well as other incentives to improve quality, infrastructure, etc. related to agriculture through the commodity boards and councils.
+106. In addition to the tariff concessions and exemptions and export programmes mentioned above, the Department of Commerce encourages exports indirectly through the Assistance to States for Development of Export Infrastructure and Allied Activities (ASIDE) scheme, which provides assistance for setting up new export promotion parks and zones and complementary infrastructure such as road links to ports, container depots, and power supply; the Marketing Development Assistance (MDA) scheme, to support efforts by the export promotion councils (EPCs) in their export promotion activities; the Market Access Initiative (MAI) scheme, which provides assistance for research on potential export markets; as well as other incentives to improve quality, infrastructure, etc. related to agriculture through the commodity boards and councils.
 India's EPCs and commodity boards also continue to promote exports of specific products.
 The India Trade Promotion Organization (ITPO) also continues its promotion activities by organizing trade fairs and exhibitions in India and abroad.
-Promotion of the commodity boards are promotion activities by organizing trade fairs and exhibitions in India and abroad.